Code-Institute-Submissions/bozy15-coached-by-caoimhe_JanResub/README.md

 - To have previous purchases stored.
 - To have a secure way to pay for my workout plans.
 - To receive a confirmation email when I buy a workout plan.
-- To subscribe to the site and receive an email with the workout plan or information.
+- To subscribe to the site and so I can receive an email with information in the future.

 ##### As the Admin/Site owner, I want